From cockpit to caravan... and beyond

-I'm now on a mission not only to be an author, but to help people like you find their feet and live their dreams... just like I did (and will again!).
+As both an author and a strategic advisor, I'm now on a mission to help people like you find your feet and live your dreams.

 The moral of the story is, if it looks like you’re at the end of the road, just pull out a map and find a different road.